 If you’re named as the executor of a decedent’s estate, or if a loved one passes away and you want to begin the estate settlement process, you might face a large list of tasks.
 From honoring the decedent’s final wishes to ensuring that family members are supported during this time, the first weeks in the estate settlement process can raise some difficult steps.

-As the administrator of the estate, one of your first tasks will be to determine whether the decedent passed away intestate (without a will) or testate (with a will).
+As the administrator of the estate, one of your first tasks will be to determine whether the decedent passed away intestate (without a last will and testament) or testate (with a will).
 If the decedent passed away without a will, their state's intestacy laws will determine the distribution of the estate’s assets.
-As Atticus has explained before, dying intestate will likely create legal headaches in the estate administration process.
+As Atticus has explained before, dying intestate can often create additional legal headaches in the estate administration process.

 If the decedent passed away with a will, however, many of the legal loopholes and administrative questions will be immediately resolved.

 Now, we know what you might be thinking: I found a bunch of old legal documents... how do I know which one is the actual will?
 Is it pretty obvious which document is the will?
 Can there be more than one will?

 A will document will often say “Last Will and Testament” in bold letters, but not always.

 In most cases, it is relatively easy to determine which document is the decedent’s will.
 The document will often say “Last Will and Testament” in bold letters, so even the most unsure executor will have little trouble locating it.